opencaesar/oml-vision/DEVELOPMENT.md

 5. Clone OML Vision into your workspace `git clone https://github.com/opencaesar/oml-vision.git`
 6. Open OML Vision in VSCode
 7. Press F5 on your Keyboard or Ctrl+Shift+D (Windows) or Cmd+Shift+D (macOS) and click the green play button in the upper left that says `Run Extension`.
 This takes care of building the application in Dev Mode.
-8. Open the OML repo in Dev mode of OML Vision.
+8. Open the OML model repo in Dev mode of OML Vision.
+Read more [here](http://www.opencaesar.io/oml-vision-docs/docs/intro#use-existing-oml-model)
-9. important note: you can’t have the same OML repo open in another instance of vscode.
+9. **IMPORTANT** you can’t have the same OML repo open in another instance of vscode.
 If you try to open a folder in the vision app that is already open in another instance of vscode it just quietly does nothing.
 10. Click the eye in the left hand side which corresponds to OML Vision or click the ellipsis at the bottom of the sidebar which will expand a selection menu.
 Select `OML Vision` from there.

+## Remote

+### Github Codespaces
+1. Go to the the home page of the OML Vision Github repo located [here](https://github.com/opencaesar/oml-vision)
+2. Open the repo in a code space.
+Read more [here](https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository?tool=webui#creating-a-codespace-for-a-repository)
+3. **IMPORTANT** Github Codespaces are not free for a personal account under the Github Free tier.
+Typically Github Codespaces can be used for free for a certain amount of hours per month before a user is billed.
+Read more [here](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces)
+4. Press F5 on your Keyboard or Ctrl+Shift+D (Windows) or Cmd+Shift+D (macOS) and click the green play button in the upper left that says `Run Extension`.
+This takes care of building the application in Dev Mode.
+5. If you get a popup that asks for permission to open the debugger in a new tab or window, click `Continue`.
+6. Open the OML model repo in Dev mode of OML Vision.
+Read more [here](http://www.opencaesar.io/oml-vision-docs/docs/intro#use-existing-oml-model)
+7. **IMPORTANT** you can’t have the same OML repo open in another instance of vscode.
+If you try to open a folder in the vision app that is already open in another instance of vscode it just quietly does nothing.
+8. Click the eye in the left hand side which corresponds to OML Vision or click the ellipsis at the bottom of the sidebar which will expand a selection menu.
+Select `OML Vision` from there.
+9. If the eye does not appear, refresh the browser

 ## Troubleshooting
 Known issues: